PrototypePrime/Custom_AI-Powered_GPT/CONTRIBUTING.md

-# Contributing to Gemini Gems Arsenal
+# Contributing to AI Specialist Prompt Library

-🎉 **Thank you for wanting to contribute!** This project thrives on community-created AI specialists.
+🎉 **Thank you for contributing!** This library provides universal prompts that work across all AI platforms.

 ---